LizBaze/FinalProject/README.md

  ![image](https://user-images.githubusercontent.com/113270980/218830540-8dd8c83d-048c-458a-92b7-a852c8286054.png)

  >Example:
- As a team, we decided that a user will be able to participant in a volunteer event.
-So our participant entity table needed both a user_id and a event_id.
-We learned that we needed to as a @MapsId to both user_id and event_id, and each entity table was ampped as a many to many.
+ As a team, we decided that a user will be able to participate in a volunteer event.
+So our participant entity table needed both a user_id and an event_id.
+We learned that we needed to add a @MapsId to both user_id and event_id, and each entity table was mapped as a many to many.
-Overall, it was good practice for each of us to understand why the composite key were needed in this instance and how to implement it with other composite keys in our schema.
+Overall, it was good practice for each of us to understand why the composite keys were needed in this instance and how to implement it with other composite keys in our schema.